-- Add the cumin and pepper to the pan.
+- Add the cumin, smoked paprika, and pepper to the pan.

 - Simmer until juices evapourate and it becomes a thick sauce.

-- Halve or quarter the artichokes and add to the ragout, fold gently in.
+- Halve or quarter the artichoke hearts and add to the ragout, fold gently in.

-- Put the eggs into the dressings, cover, and cook until the whites are white but the yolks still runny.
+- Cover and cook until the whites are white but the yolks still a little runny.